By Tanu Priya

 - Indeterminate Sentence

-That apart, the legal concepts pertain to the faculty of mind and they therefore form a part of study of psychology as also the jurisprudence, Such as:-
+That apart, the legal concepts pertaining to the faculty of mind and they, therefore, form a part of the study of psychology as also the jurisprudence, Such as:-

 - Mens Rea